ninasokolov8/tweet_generator/README.md

-# Twitt Generator Project
+# Tweet Generator Project

-Thank you for using the Twitt Generator project!
+Thank you for using the Tweet Generator project!
 This README will guide you through the setup and running of the project.

 ## Project Structure

 The project is divided into two main parts: the frontend and the backend.

-- `frontend/`: Contains the frontend code for the Twitt Generator.
+- `frontend/`: Contains the frontend code for the Tweet Generator.
-- `backend/`: Contains the backend code for the Twitt Generator.
+- `backend/`: Contains the backend code for the Tweet Generator.

 ## Getting Started